hyinhe/Gaza/README.md

 **Definitions:** Tree crops: olives, orchards, etc. Greenhouses: any crops that are covered in a structure with walls and a roof made principally of transparent material.

 **Approaches:** Because tree crops and greenhouses are very different in their physical properties, I mapped their damages separately using different remote sensing algorithms.
 The methods of this work will be published in the journal Science of Remote Sensing (Yin et al., in press).
-Yin, H. Eklund, L. Habash, D. Qumsiyeh, M. Van Den Hoek, J. (in press) Evaluating war-induced damage to agricultural land in the Gaza Strip since October 2023 using PlanetScope and SkySat imagery.
-Science of Remote Sensing.
-DOI: 10.1016/j.srs.2025.100199

 **Citation, attribution, use, and distribution:**
-If you use these maps in your reporting, please include the following citation (hyperlinks embedded):
+If you use these maps in your reporting, please include the following citation:
 Source: Damage analysis by Dr. He Yin of Kent State University, based on the method published by Yin et al., (DOI: 10.1016/j.srs.2025.100199)

 **Yin, H. et al., (in press) Evaluating war-induced damage to agricultural land in the Gaza Strip since October 2023 using PlanetScope and SkySat imagery.
 Science of Remote Sensing.
 DOI: 10.1016/j.srs.2025.100199**